Updated Aug 3, 2020

 PPE Package Donations to Affiliated Healthcare Centers

 The AmeriClerkships COVID-Response Team is in direct communication with our affiliated healthcare facilities and key allies to establish their need for PPEs.
-As of 4/25/2020, AmeriClerkships has donated 2,180 KN95/FFP2 face masks to healthcare facilities in Florida and Georgia.
+As of 4/25/2020, AmeriClerkships has donated 2,180 KN95/FFP2 face masks to healthcare facilities in Illinois, DC, Florida and Georgia.
 The distribution of PPEs will be up to each hospital administration to coordinate.

 AmeriClerkships Affiliated Healthcare Facilities: See below on how to apply for PPE donations.